-In supporting the need for transparent economic models, AMCP also recognizes that it is important to ensure that individuals who have access to the models have the appropriate training and qualifications to properly evaluate and modify the model.
+In supporting the need for transparent economic models, AMCP also recognizes the importance of ensuring that individuals who have access to the models have the appropriate training and qualifications to properly evaluate and modify the model.
 Therefore, AMCP recommends that ICER consider a free licensing process that would allow ICER to evaluate the qualifications of the requestor prior to releasing the economic model, similar to the approach used by the National Institute for Health and Care Excellence (NICE).
-Many managed care pharmacists have considerable expertise in pharmacoeconomics and therefore, AMCP recommends that ICER work with AMCP and other stakeholders to develop the list of criteria to use in selecting eligible recipients of the economic models and the creation of a process to minimize barriers to access.
+Many managed care pharmacists have considerable expertise in pharmacoeconomics and therefore, ICER should work with AMCP and other stakeholders to develop the list of criteria to use in selecting eligible recipients of the economic models and the creation of a process to minimize barriers to access.